This article will explain how to post franked mail, and where to drop it off in the UK.

 Royal Mail now provide a service whereby your franked mail can picked up every day if required.
 This is a great option if you are not based near a Post Office, or if you would rather opt for an even easier, less time consuming method of postage.
 Royal Mail charge £750 per year to make a daily (weekday) collection from your business, though if you spend more than £15,000 annually, the £750 charge is dropped and the service is completely free.

 Looking to save time and cut costs by franking your own mail?
 Expert Market can help you make those savings.
 By completing this form, we can take your requirements and match you with UK suppliers best able to meet your needs.
-You'll get up to 4 bespoke quotes after an initial phone call, and this could help you save up to 30% off the cost.
+You'll get up to 4 bespoke quotes after an initial phone call.